 I have been wondering if I should call my workshop a “studio”.
 Sounds more “artsy” doesn’t it?
 Since I am not working like a production shop just making one thing over and over, maybe the new description is more accurate.
 However, it doesn’t seem as hard core and “man cave” sounding like “workshop” or “machine shop” so maybe I should leave it as is.
 Is there an image to protect?

 I’m just funning of course as I don’t really have an image I am concerned about.
-I just do what I do because it is stuff I like to do.
-I don’t care what… Continue reading
+I just do what I do because it is stuff… Continue reading